 - Conscious Campus — College Speaker Agency

-If they are a speaker bureau or agency, you can submit an application to be on their roster.
-If they are an association, they typically have conferences, virtual and in-person, that you can apply to speak at to showcase your talent.
-In the HBO show, Crashing, they feature an episode where comedians performed at NACA:
+You can apply to be on their roster if they are a speaker bureau or agency.
+If they are an association, they typically have in-person conferences that you can apply to speak at to showcase your talent.
+The HBO show, Crashing, features an episode where comedians performed at NACA:

-It is a really great episode in getting an idea of what that vibe is like.
+It is an excellent episode for understanding what that vibe is like.

 #5.
 Junior High & High Schools

-Many speakers don’t know that there are is a whole high school speaking world where you could make an entire living on.
-High School Speakers can get paid between $1,000 — $8,000 a talk depending on how good they are and how long they have been doing this work.
+Many speakers don’t know that there is a whole high school speaking world on which you could make an entire living.
+High School Speakers can get paid between $1,000 — $8,000 a talk, depending on how good and how long they have been doing this work.

 You can apply directly to high school to speak, but usually, the gatekeepers are these conferences, where you can present to show your work.
-If you do well at one of these conferences/conventions, it can set you up with many speaking engagements just for junior high & high schools in that state.
+Doing well at one of these conferences/conventions can set you up with many speaking engagements just for junior high & high schools in that state.